LunarG/gfxreconstruct/layer/USAGE_android.md

 You will need to grant permissions to your application to write to system storage, even if it normally does not.
-This is due to the fact that the GFXReconstruct layer generates a capture file which is written out to the `/sdcard` folder by default.
+This is due to the fact that the GFXReconstruct layer generates a capture file which is written to the `/sdcard` folder by default.

 If you're building with Android Studio, you do this by:
  * Click on "Run" in the menu